 Jira Salesforce Integration Video

-Check out how easy it is to connect Jira and Salesforce in a few clicks, without any code.
+Check out how easy is to establish a successful Salesforce Jira bi-directional integration in a few clicks, without any code – just using the ZigiOps connector.

 Introduction to the Modern Enterprise